 Based on the classic short stories of Sir Arthur Conan Doyle, and the characters of Sherlock Holmes and John Watson, the play presents the pairing in an hour of need.
 Not having worked in a long while, Holmes’ accounts are in dire need of a cash injection and the only way to do this is to sell an old case or write a new one.
 With Holmes busy spiralling stationarily into drug-induced rants, Watson is left to pick up the pieces and teach him how to waltz.
 The result is not nearly as farcical as it sounds and the wordy script wrongly takes centre stage.

 Very obviously a Doyle fan-kid, Norton presents his knowledge of the stories blandly and with little comedic style.
 The entire play is a meta drama, a nod to Doyle and his creations as well as the success Holmes has had as a literary creation, but this is nothing new.

 To those who like their Sherlocks set in the 1930s with deerstalker and catchphrase, accompanied by a pandering and disappointed Watson, The Final Revelation of Sherlock Holmes may well appeal.

-The Final Revelation of Sherlock Holmes is on at Pleasance Theatre until 2nd March 2014, for further information or to book visit here.
+The Final Revelation of Sherlock Holmes is at the Pleasance Theatre until 2nd March 2014.
+For further information or to book visit the theatre’s website here.